Cardiacman13/Architect/README.md

     ```
     iwctl
     ```
-    Then (replace YOUR-WIFI-NAME with the name of your wifi)
+    Then, replace `YOUR-WIFI-NAME` with the name of your wifi `(SSID)`
     ```
-    station wlan0 connect YOUR-WIFI-NAME (SSID)
+    station wlan0 connect YOUR-WIFI-NAME
     ```
     Enter your wifi password then `quit` to exit iwctl.

 3. **Archinstall**
     ```
     pacman -Syu archinstall     # update the archinstall script before installation
     archinstall                 # to launch the installation help script for arch linux
     ```
     **/!\ The archinstall menu is subject to change with updates to the script /!\\**